gaobingaobingaobin/person-re-ranking/README.md

 - [IDE features](https://pan.baidu.com/s/1c1TtKcw)

-Using the above IDE models and IDE features, you can reproduce the results with our re-ranking as follows:
+Using the above IDE models and IDE features, you can reproduce the results with our re-ranking method as follows:

 - Market-1501